AI hardware explainer

 OpenAI says Jalapeno was brought to production with Broadcom.
 The useful reader takeaway is that custom AI chips usually require chip-design, manufacturing, packaging, networking, and system partners.

-Sources for this Jalapeno chip guide
+Sources for this AI inference chip guide

-• OpenAI and Broadcom announcement: The official June 24, 2026 announcement describes Jalapeno as OpenAI’s first Intelligence Processor for LLM inference.
+- OpenAI and Broadcom announcement: The official June 24, 2026 announcement describes Jalapeno as OpenAI’s first Intelligence Processor for LLM inference.

-• TechCrunch report: TechCrunch covers the Broadcom collaboration, the inference focus, and the early-testing framing.
+- TechCrunch report: TechCrunch covers the Broadcom collaboration, the inference focus, and the early-testing framing.

-• The Verge explainer: The Verge explains the processor in the broader custom-AI-chip race and notes the expected deployment window.
+- The Verge explainer: The Verge explains the processor in the broader custom-AI-chip race and notes the expected deployment window.

 BTI final take